AndrewStanton94/impress.js/README.md

    To select the presentation screen of the current window, either put "screen=id" in the query of the URI, or press `1`-`9` to select one of the first 9 declared screens.

+   In a presentation, the body element gets the class based on active screen name `impress-screen-NAME` (where NAME is the screen's name)...
+For example when showing the "right" screen, the body element gets a class of `impress-screen-right`.
+This can be used by the CSS for example to hide some content that shouldn't be getting in the way on some screens.

    There is also a multiscreen console (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single